Guest Contribution by Patricia Sanders, a regular contributor at wiki.debtcc.com

 Will you just sit at home and do absolutely nothing on the weekends?

-You can enjoy free classes, free musical shows, outdoor concerts, etc. You can even take your family to beaches and parks.
+You can enjoy free classes, free musical shows, outdoor concerts, etc. You can even take your family to the beaches and parks.
 You can give beautiful experiences to your family even when you’re in debt.

 You need money to pay off your debts.
 We all know that.
 But don’t cheat people to make money.
 Don’t stoop so low.
 Don’t lose your integrity.
 Later, you’ll regret and lose respect for yourself.
 Work hard to earn more dollars.
 Take up online assignments.
 Change your job.
 Ask for a pay hike.
 Think about different ways to attain your financial goals.